sap-tutorials/developer-advocates/tutorials/joule-studio-codejam-8-subagent-mcp/joule-studio-codejam-8-subagent-mcp.md

     ![Configure MCP server](3-mcp-2.png)

     Once you select the destination, scroll down and you should see a list of tools in that MCP server.
-Here you will seen one tool called **get_latest_base_currency**.

     ![New tools](3-mcp-3.png)